 1. Gather Your Lists and Make some New Ones.

-Start with a customer list and then separate family members and others that you’ve had contacted in the process of serving (family members, neighbors, and other professionals).
+Start with a customer list and then separate family members and others that you’ve contacted in the process of serving (family members, neighbors, and other professionals).
 Each of these groups should be treated as a separate group or “segment,” with its own list.
 Add to these names professionals in the community who work in your area of service.
 Leaders and professionals in senior centers, the Chamber of Commerce, local clubs, churches, and other organizations that work with seniors.
-Consider identifying care managers, financial planners, long-term care insurance agencies.
+Consider identifying care managers, financial planners, and long-term care insurance agencies.

 You’ll need their name, organization (if applicable), and email address.
 It also helps to keep track of the relationship that you have with each person as a way to sort your lists effectively.
 Many times a CRM system (customer relationship management) is used for this purpose - you can get one at no cost that will help you maintain the information you need.

 In a CRM you can track the relationships by simply creating a new data field that allows you to select from the various relationships that you may have (or want to have) with people in your lists.
-Set up categories such as former client, the family of client, community leader, and health professional to identify which group each person best fits.
+Set up categories such as former client, the family of the client, community leader, and health professional to identify which group each person best fits.

 2. Identify information that you can provide that has value to those in your lists.

 In order to build referrals, you have to provide something of value.
 No one wants to get a weekly or even monthly email that is simply a sales pitch.
 This is one of the issues with the way websites are designed, too.
 They tend to be all about you instead of the prospect.
-Offering information that demonstrates your expertise, and has value to those in your lists is the best way to keep the relationship growing.
+Offering information that demonstrates your expertise, and has value to those on your lists is the best way to keep the relationship growing.

 - Safety Tips for Seniors in the Home